Azzrk-Docs/solid-principles/README.md

 By applying these principles in your Flutter projects, you ensure your codebase is not only robust and scalable but also easier to work with over time.
 Whether you’re building a small app or a large enterprise-level project, following SOLID principles will help you write better Flutter code.

+### Disadvantages :
+---

+- **Steep learning curve :**

+Adopting SOLID principles requires a deep understanding of object-oriented programming, which may be challenging for some developers.

+- **Overhead :**

+Applying SOLID principles may require more time and effort during development.

+- **Rigidity :**

+Strictly adhering to SOLID principles can lead to overly complex code that is difficult to understand and modify.

+- **Inflexibility :**

+SOLID principles are guidelines, not strict rules, but some developers may treat them as such, leading to inflexible code.Introduction